mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 different possible hash values.
 There are approximately that many atoms in the universe!
-So don't feel bad for not being able to invert `32bd2fb75ea9fdd49c0a9b97b015b47a9cf41f6fc2f773dde97c67bcfc9830c7` - for all intents and purposes it cannot be inverted.
+So don't feel bad for not being able to invert `32bd2fb75ea9fdd49c0a9b97b015b47a9cf41f6fc2f773dde97c67bcfc9830c7` - for all intents and purposes, it cannot be inverted.
 And that is true even when computers do the hashing at their maximum speeds.
 If you click the *Run SHA256 Automatically* button below then you can have your device cycle through pre-images and show you the results at its maximum possible speed: